 There are no figures for the amount of land required to provide alcoholic drinks for Totnes and its surroundings, but Sharpham vineyard has calculated that its current level of production, were it to be focused purely on local markets, would provide 1 bottle of Sharpham wine per month for each of the 22,000 people within Totnes and District.
 Traditionally, the area drank more cider and beer.
 Many of the cider orchards have now been lost, and even when they existed, the area was still a net importer of apples (from Brittany) for cider production.
-Beer should be easier; 1 ton of hops and 100 tons of barley produces around 800,000 pints of beer, so meeting the area's beer requirements should be easier, although at present little or no hops are grown in the area.
+Beer should be easier; 1 ton of hops and 100 tons of barley produces around 800,000 pints of beer.
+At present, however, little or no hops are grown in the area.